freeCodeCamp/chapter/CONTRIBUTING.md

 Run `npx recursive-install` to install all of the necessary dependencies.

+This step will **automatically** read and process the _package.json_ file.
+Most notably it:
+* Downloads all Node package dependencies to the _node_modules_ sub-directory
+* Creates a private _.env_ configuration file if one does not already exist.
+Note: this is done "magically" via the _postinstall_ hook.
 </details>

 <details><summary>Step 2 - Run the App Using Docker Mode OR Manual Mode</summary>